nginnever/fileswarm/README.md

 #### Seeding

 Seeding is done by consulting the manager contract that creates each individual file contract to find new files to seed.
 There is a global array of all active files in the manager.
 The application will iterate over each file at random and add themselves as a seeder to the file if applicable.
 If applicable here means that the seeder is able to download the file either from the source that is still online or from another seeder and that the file is not already at it's max amount of seeders and the seeder is not currently seeding that file.
-An uploader can currently only be guaranteed that their file exists on the number of max seeders.
+An uploader can only be guaranteed that their file exists on the number of max seeders.
 Future plans for erasure coding and better redundancy can be explored if there is enough interest.
 The seeder will be awarded ether for answering challenges that prove they have the file.

 #### Challenges

-fileswarm challenges are currently simple.
+fileswarm challenges are simple.
 The rate that file contracts set new challenges is fixed to one minute.
 The amount that the contract pays to seeders during each challenge round can be set (coming soon!) creating a market for seeders to pick up the most favorable files.
 The application stores pointers to the chunks of file data in the file smart contract, the IPFS multihashes.
 One of these pointers is selected by the contract every minute at random.
 Randomness provided by the block number.
 If the seeder can respond to the contract with the right bytes that hash to that pointer, the contract will award the seeder with X amount of ether.

 #### Payments